 - Make sure that any questions you have about insurance and financing are completely answered

-As part of the process, Dr. Rahban will give you the opportunity to thoroughly examine photographs of his patients, looking at his earlier work, so that you can see for yourself what to expect if he performs your rhinoplasty.
+As part of the process, Beverly Hills rhinoplasty surgeon, Dr. Rady Rahban, will give you the opportunity to thoroughly examine photographs of his patients, looking at his earlier work, so that you can see for yourself what to expect if he performs your rhinoplasty.
 He will discuss with you precisely how your facial features work together, and how things such as the distance between your eyes, the size of your lips and the size and shape of your chin all effect the results that you can expect from your surgery.
 It is important that you and your doctor agree on the aesthetics and mechanics of your surgery in order to obtain the results that you want.

 "Patients always want to know what they are going to look like.
 I tell them, I work backwards.
 I won't tell you exactly what you are going to look like.
 I tell you that I am going to avoid these five things.
 If I avoid these five things, I am certain that you will get a beautiful, natural result."
 Dr. Rady Rahban

 The Rhinoplasty Society has stringent requirements for entry.
 From their website: “Members must be persons who perform plastic surgery or facial plastic surgery and who are board certified by the American Board of Plastic Surgery… or an equivalent foreign examining board.
 Three years’ active practice in the field of Plastic and Reconstructive Surgery… is a must.
 Active members must show contributions to the education of rhinoplasty surgeons by teaching and publishing."
 Dr. Rahban is proud to be a contributing member of this prestigious establishment.

 Dr. Rahban's Philosophy - five things you don't want: